Overtime Sheet: How to Make + Free Templates for Excel

 Overtime Sheet Templates

-Overtime Sheet Template
+Free Overtime Sheet Template 01 for Word File

-Editable Overtime Sheet Example
+Editable Overtime Sheet Template 02 for Word File

-Free Overtime Sheet Format
+Free Overtime Sheet Template 03 for Word File

-Word Overtime Sheet Template
+Editable Overtime Sheet Template 04 for Word File

-Editable Overtime Sheet Format
+Editable Overtime Sheet Template 06 for Word File

-Free Overtime Sheet Example
+Free Overtime Sheet Template 07 for Word File

-PDF Overtime Sheet Template
+Printable Overtime Sheet Template 08 for Word File

-Editable Overtime Sheet Sample
+Editable Overtime Sheet Template 09 for Excel File

-Free Editable Overtime Sheet Template
+Editable Overtime Sheet Template 10 for Excel File

-Free Overtime Sheet Template (PDF)
+Free Overtime Sheet Template 11 for Excel File

 Employee Pay and Overtime Regulations

 The Department of Labor, under the Federal Government, provides regulations that all employees are entitled to overtime for extra work hours.
 This stipulation is standard for employees working on a wage basis and extends to salaried employees.
-The Fair Labor Standards Act (FLSA) defines exempt employees as executives, administrators, or professionals who are not entitled to overtime or minimum wage as they are paid on a salary basis.
+The Fair Labor Standards Act (FLSA) defines exempt employees as executives, administrators, or professionals who are not entitled to such a minimum wage as they are paid on a salary basis.
 However, this definition is limited to an employee’s contract stipulations.

-How Does Overtime Work?
+How does Overtime Pay Work?

 Overtime is paid at a higher rate than regular hours.
 It is typically paid when an employee works more than their assigned number of hours per week.
-Overtime is calculated by multiplying the number of hours by 1.5 of the amount of hourly pay.
+It is calculated by multiplying the number of hours by 1.5 of the amount of hourly pay.
 This compensation is higher than average hours because it is for work beyond an employee’s contractual hours.

-How to calculate overtime?
+How do I calculate overtime?

-• Normal hourly pay ($14) * 40 hours = $ 560
+• Normal hourly pay ($14) * 40 hours = $560

 • Overtime hours (5 hours) *normal hourly pay ($14) *1.5 = $105

-• Total pay for the week ($560+ $ 105) = $665
+• Total pay for the week ($560+ $105) = $665

-Overtime for exempt employees earning less than $684 per week can be calculated in two ways.
+For exempt employees earning less than $684 per week, it can be calculated in two ways.
 In the first method, the employee’s annual pay is divided by 2080 hours to determine their hourly pay.
 The 2080 hours consist of 50 work weeks and two vacation weeks.
-For example, if an employee earns $32,000 annually, their hourly pay will be calculated by dividing their yearly pay by 2080 hours, i.e., $32,000 ÷ 2080 = $15.38/hour.

 In the second method, hourly pay is determined using an employee’s weekly pay.
 The weekly pay is divided by the number of normal working hours that should be fulfilled per week.
-For example, if an employee earns $550 per week working 38 hours per week, their hourly pay can be determined as follows:

 • $550 ÷ 38 hours = $14.47/hour.